Republicanism in the 18th century Revolutions reveal American Conservative Thought is no different from the Anti-Enlightners

 But what is in a word?

-Everything…especially when you’re misusing a word however you want to.
+Everything…especially when you’re misusing and representing a word however you want to.

 “Kirk himself was unequivocally traditionalist (…) it is surprising that young libertarians claim a thinker who declared, “Conservatism is not simply a defense of ‘capitalism.’” (…) The essential traditionalist, Kirk declared that “we need to guide ourselves by the moral traditions…bequeathed to us by our ancestors.”
 Such a statement is hardly in line with contemporary libertarian libertinism on issues like narcotics and homosexuality.
 A devout Catholic, Kirk held that divinely ordained natural laws transcend all human affairs.
 Moreover, he rejected the liberal Enlightenment ideas of human perfectibility and utopian individualism.
 Following a great tradition of conservatives, Kirk believed that liberty requires order, a reversal of the characteristic libertarian view.”
 (A Young Appreciation of the Old Right)

 Everything Kirk said is no different from the republican and liberal tradition, except for one thing.